GabrielFalque/pycodon_analyzer/README.md

   * `--skip_ca`: Flag to disable combined Correspondence Analysis.
   * `--ca_dims X Y`: Indices for CA components in combined plot (Default: 0 1).
   * `-v, --verbose`: Increase output verbosity (DEBUG level logging).
+  * `--no-html-report`: Flag to disable the generation of the comprehensive HTML report.
+(Default: report is generated).
   * *(Run `pycodon_analyzer analyze --help` for all options.)*

 **Example for `analyze`:**